Party Times: 2019 Dance Music Festivals Calendar

 Lisbon's nightlife scene has experienced a real boost in the last few years, with key figures like Naive Records boss Violet and her partner-in-crime Photonz playing a large part in this.
 Taking place in Parc Eduardo VII over three days, LISB-ON's 2019 line-up sets world-renowned DJs, including Craig Richards, Moodymann and Carl Craig, alongside newcomers like Donna Leake, Helena Guedes and Telma.

 A festival in Morocco may initially seem like a hot and sweaty nightmare, but fortunately and conveniently Oasis festival organisers have actually thought this through.
 With the festival site not opening until late afternoon, you’ll miss that midday North African desert heat and be able to enjoy the sunset and party into the night while enjoying sets from the likes of Ciel, Four Tet and Or:la.

 If you have even the remotest interest in electronic music, Amsterdam Dance Event is not to be missed.
 The festival programme is split into days and nights; by day, you can brush up on your knowledge of the business and tech side of things, and by night you can take in a series of showcases, with Nick Murphy aka Chet Faker announced as the first headliner for Paradiso’s ADE line-up.

 Club to Club

 As well as hosting one-off events around Italy throughout the year, Club to Club’s main event takes place in Turin, with the main bulk of events located in the city’s Lingotto arena.
-If the festival’s 2018 line-up – which included a headline set by Aphex Twin, as well as DJ sets from Courtesy, Leon Vynehall and Skee Mask – is anything to go by, then you’re sure to be in for a treat this year.
+This year's festival will be opened by the inimitable Holly Herndon with further performances across the weekend from James Blake, Chromatics, Kelsey Lu, Slowthai and more.

 Club to Club Festival.
 Photo: Andrea Macchia